rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

 1. Navigate to **Project Settings** -> **Edit Configuration** -> **Default Node Executor**.
 2. Select the dropdown on the left and select **AWS / SSM / Node Executor**:
     ![](/assets/img/ssm-select-default-node-executor.png)
-3. If Process Automation is authenticated with AWS through an associated IAM Role, then all the fields can be left as their defaults.
+3. If Runbook Automation is authenticated with AWS through an associated IAM Role, then all the fields can be left as their defaults.
 Otherwise, fill in the **Access Key ID** and **Secret Key** fields.
 4. See below for using **CloudWatch Logs** for larger log-output.
 5. Optionally modify the **Log Filter Delay** property to be the number of seconds to wait before retrieving logs.
 <br><br>